ezzheng/habsim/OPTIMIZATIONS.md

   - After fix: Memory-mapped access, OS manages page cache (minimal direct RAM usage)
   - Note: `elev.py` was already memory-mapped, but `ElevationFile` was creating a duplicate full load
 - **Explicit simulator cleanup**: Old simulators are explicitly deleted and garbage collected when cache evicts them
-- **Pre-loaded array cleanup**: When simulators are evicted, pre-loaded arrays are automatically freed (they're part of the WindFile object)
 - **Background cache trimming thread**: `_periodic_cache_trim()` runs in each worker process every 30 seconds
-  - Ensures idle workers trim their cache when ensemble mode expires (prevents 46GB memory usage from lingering)
+  - Ensures idle workers trim their cache when ensemble mode expires (prevents 15GB memory usage from lingering)
   - Without this, workers that don't receive requests never trim their cache
   - Each worker maintains its own independent cache, so all workers need periodic trimming
 - **Worker recycling**: `max_requests = 1000` (reduced from original 800 for more aggressive recycling)